PrefectHQ/prefect/docs/concepts/automations.md

 - Send a [notification](#automation-notifications)
 - Call a webhook
 - Suspend a flow run
-- Declare an incident (available on Pro and Enterprise plans)
+- Declare an incident (available on Pro and Custom plans)
 - Change the state of a flow run

 ![Configuring an action for an automation in Prefect Cloud.](/img/ui/automations-action.png)